kartelmode/hash-map-experiment/README.md

 ## Leaderboards

 The tables below demonstrate statistical leaderboards for every hash function for every key naming strategy.
+All results were measured on `Amazon EC2 r7iz.xlarge` instance with 128 CPU cores.

 ### Number